hasktorch/hasktorch/examples/initializers/README.md

 \frac{1}{2 \sqrt{3}} width = std
 $$

-So the half-width is:
+the half-width is:

 $$
 \frac{1}{2} width = \sqrt{3} std
 $$

-This is the value assigned to the `bound` variable (following the naming convention of [pytorch]((https://github.com/pytorch/pytorch/blob/6301d62e0b205c53a445ffb87ce7be1ac52d9cb9/torch/nn/init.py))
+which is assigned to the `bound` variable (following the naming convention of [pytorch]((https://github.com/pytorch/pytorch/blob/6301d62e0b205c53a445ffb87ce7be1ac52d9cb9/torch/nn/init.py))